roman-milk/roman-milk.github.io/sis-in-law-pays-the-price.md

  I laughed.
 "Never is a really long time.
 In this case, I'm guessing less than 60 seconds, unless you're really bent on destroying any chance of my bailing you out of your predicament."

  She took a deep breath and tried reason.
 "Steve, I just came in here to make sure you were ok.
 I'm married.
 You're married.
 My kids are only a couple of rooms away."
-Report_Story #2